akshayveera/YouTube-app/README.md

 ### search bar

     - now our search bar is so powerful because
-        - we are using live API
+        - we used live API
-        - we are using debouncing
+        - we used debouncing
-        - we are using caching
+        - we used caching
+        - we used redux store
+        - we used states